©2014 Michigan Economic Development Corporation

 Seeks to grow and sustain a vibrant venture capital community in Michigan by bringing together industry participants. http://www.michiganvca.org/

-Provides intensive business development, training and consulting to support early stage life science and technology companies. http://www.bioconsultants.com/
+Provides intensive training and consulting to support early stage life science and technology companies in pursuit of SBIR/STTR federal R&D funding. http://www.bbcetc.com

 The Centers help prepare Michigan businesses to compete for government contracts and educate them on the opportunities, requirements and process of becoming successful government contractors.